vc3-project/vc3-website-python/README.md

 In order for the route to render the .jinja2 template, you must create a new .jinja2 page within the `portal/templates` directory.

-Below is a suggested starting template for new .jinja2 pages:
+Below is a suggested starting template for new .jinja2 pages for development of the website landing view (what users see when they are not logged in):

 ```{%extends "base.jinja2"%}